-Day 1: Transfer from Kayseri Airport to Akkoy
+Day 1: Transfer from Kayseri Airport to Urgup:

-Day 2: Ride Akkoy- Urgup – Sarihidir – Ozkonak (Picnic lunch) – Avanos – Zelve – Cavusin – Goreme
+Day 2: Urgup – Sarihidir – Ozkonak (Picnic lunch) – Avanos – Zelve – Cavusin – Goreme

-Today we ride downhill through rolling hillsides dotted with small villages, along a virtually traffic free back road to the edge of Urgup- one of central Cappadocia’s most endearing small towns.
-We push on, rounding Boz Dagi table top mountain and Devrent valley to our left, before finally arriving at the great Kizilirmak.
+We begin the ride by rounding Boz Dagi table top mountain and Devrent valley to our left, before finally arriving at the great Kizilirmak.
 Turkey’s longest river is clean, fast flowing and a gorgeous emerald green here, where we cross at the little visited village of Sarihidir.
 From here, our ride takes us up into the hills to the historical town of Ozkonak where we can visit the underground city and have our picnic lunch in a tea cafe there (hot and cold drinks available).
-After lunch we take a fast and long downhill to arrive in Avanos- a small but thriving town, famous for it’s pottery and winemaking- a fantastic place to relax and check out the local handicrafts.
+After lunch we take a fast and long downhill to arrive in Avanos- a small but thriving town, famous for its pottery and winemaking- a fantastic place to relax and check out the local handicrafts.
 From there we continue onwards, visiting the “fairy chimneys” at Zelve and Pasabag- one of the areas must-see geographic sights!
 We continue to Cavusin, where we have a chance to visit rock cut churches and ancient cave dwellings.
-Then an easy ride takes us to the base of Love Valley, named after it’s particularly phallic stone towers, and on to Goreme- the vibrant backpacker-loved village right in the centre of Cappadocia’s heart.
+Then an easy ride takes us to the base of Love Valley, named after its particularly phallic stone towers, and on to Goreme- the vibrant backpacker-loved village right in the centre of Cappadocia’s heart.

-Day 3: Hot Air Balloon Flight (optional) – Goreme – Uchisar – Urgup – Mustafapasa – Keslik Monastery (Picnic lunch) – Sahniefendi – Guzeloz – Soganli
+Hot Air Balloon Flight (optional) – Goreme – Uchisar – Urgup – Mustafapasa (Restaurant lunch) – Keslik Monastery – Sahniefendi – Guzeloz – Soganli

 Total 67km / 1100m climb / 880m descent